mhdsabah/mhdsabah/README.md

 ## Hello there 👋 I'm Sabah

-## 🎓 I'm Btech Computer Science student at Cochin University
+## 🎓 I'm a Btech Computer Science student at Cochin University
 <!--
 **mhdsabah/mhdsabah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.